ggljzr/trucksim-mqtt-telemetry/README.md

 Project release configuration defines a build event that installs the plugin into ATS.
 This event copies all dependencies into
 ``C:\Program Files (x86)\Steam\steamapps\common\American Truck Simulator\bin\win_x64`` folder (to make sure they are correctly loaded) and then copies plugin DLL into ``plugins`` subfolder.
-These paths has to exist for project to build properly.
+These paths have to exist for project to build properly.

 If you dont intend to use ATS for plugin developement, you should modify or remove this build event.